 On receipt of a referral the CT Case Officer will conduct a review of the information received.
-This review will be based on a professional judgement using a vulnerability assessment framework to ensure the referral meets the necessary threshold.
+This review will be completed using a vulnerability assessment framework to ensure the referral meets the necessary threshold.

-In applying the threshold test the individual circumstances associated with the referral must be taken into account and there must be a vulnerability to radicalisation.
+In applying the threshold test the individual circumstances associated with the referral must be taken into account and there must be a susceptibility to radicalisation.